 The only downside of the Amazon Associates program is that the average commission rate is super low (1-3%) and the cookie duration is only 24 hours.

-Regardless, I still always suggest that you start out your blog by promoting the Amazon Associates program because it converts so well (almost everybody has a Prime Account with their credit card attached).
+Regardless, I still always suggest that you start out your blog or niche website by promoting the Amazon Associates program because it converts so well (almost everybody has a Prime Account with their credit card attached).

 2. Other Affiliate Programs